icash-io/secret-voting/static/article_p1.md

 We rearrange the list of points into 3 points, and push it into an array of keys in the contract.
 It will be referred to later to check if someone has a right to vote.

-We then use the `addVoter()` function to add the wallet address of each voter.
-Only the addresses added with by `addVoter()` will be allowed to vote.
+We then use the `addCandidate()` function to add the wallet address of each voter.
+Only the addresses added with by `addCandidate()` will be allowed to vote.
 There is no connection between the wallet addresses and the keys we added earlier; these are separate pieces of information, and only the members who have both a recognized wallet  address AND a valid key will be able to vote.
 Each voter also holds an attribute called `hashed_ticket`, which is a hash of the voter’s address concatenated with a number chosen by the voter.

 The `hashed_ticket` serves two purposes.